TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-lattice-lfcpnx-evn/README.txt

 = Programming the FPGA =

-The programming part is done by using Radiant Programmerm which can be launched from Radiant itself.
+The programming part is done by using Radiant Programmer which can be launched from Radiant itself.

 To connect to Lattice boards (for programming purposes), you'll need to use